MaterializeInc/materialize/doc/user/content/get-started/quickstart.md

     GROUP BY seller;
     ```

-    As new auction data is generated, the sellers' `credits` will
-    update accordingly.

-1. Create a view to track of the financial information for the winning bidder of
+1. Create a view to track  debited amounts for the winning bidders of completed
-   completed auctions.
+   auctions.

     ```mzsql
     CREATE VIEW buyer_debits AS